usmanasif/etl_system/README.md

 ------------

 ### Tracking Procedure
 - I have set three different types of statuses when we import data.
+Else we just show up the error in `status` column if any validation gets failed.

   `not_changed` -> if record is already mapped in our internal db.